Markets turn cautious, reversing an early gain to end lower

-Wall Street has investors on another roller-coaster ride Wednesday, as an early stock market rally reversed course and left indexes with more losses.
+Another roller-coaster ride on Wall Street whipsawed investors Wednesday as an early market rally reversed course by midafternoon, piling up more losses for stocks.

-The S&P 500 was down 0.5% as of 3:24 p.m.
-Eastern.
-It had been 1.9% higher in the early going following some better-than-expected readings on the U.S. economy.
+The S&P 500 had been up 1.9% in the early going following some better-than-expected readings on the U.S. economy, but the gains gradually gave way to a 1.2% skid.
 The afternoon reversal is the latest dizzying move for Wall Street's benchmark, which sank 2.3% on Friday for its worst loss since February, only to then rise 1.3% on Monday and then fall 1.9% on Tuesday.

+The Dow Jones Industrial Average ended with a 1.3% loss, while the Nasdaq composite fell 1.8%.
+Both indexes had been solidly higher until the market's afternoon swoon.

 The wild movements are partly the result of investors struggling to handicap how much damage the newest coronavirus variant will do to the economy.
 Markets were already headed lower Wednesday afternoon when the White House announced that the first case of the omicron variant had been found in the U.S., in a person who recently had returned from South Africa.